Housing options available to sophomore students are as follows:

 Opened in 1992 as the Community Commons and renamed for former President Harold Eickhoff in 2001, this building combines student residential space and student services.
 Consisting of mostly double rooms, each has its own bathroom, and is air conditioned and carpeted.

-The building is also home to the Atrium at Eickhoff, an 800 sear dining facility that is the hub of TCNJ campus dining.
+The building is also home to the Atrium at Eickhoff, an 800 seat dining facility that is the hub of TCNJ campus dining.
 Eickhoff Hall is also home to the Department of Residential Education and Housing (room 114) and the Counseling and Psychological Services (room 117).

 Opened in 1963, Decker Hall was named for Vernetta F. Decker, Professor of English and Speech from 1926-1937 and The College’s Dean of Students.
 Decker Hall was renovated in 1992 and also again in 2010.